cphyc/latexEnvironement/README.md

 latexEnvironment
 =================

-A Latex Environment to have nice and beautiful theorems and example … even over multiple pages!
+A Latex Environment to have nice and beautiful theorems and examples … even over multiple pages!

 # How to use?